jerps/Yagols/README.md

   * Click || (stopped) to start the simulation.

   * Click >> (running) to stop.

+  * Click > to calculate one new generation.
+Hold to repeat.

   * Click / drag left vertical slider to change simulation speed.